hlcas/CRISPR-detector-test/README.md

 --max_fisher_pv_active: The maximum pvalue of the statistical difference between treated and untreated sample [default=0.05]
 ```

-### 1.5 annotations of variants called by TNscope using ANNOVAR
+### 2.5 Annotations of variants called by TNscope using ANNOVAR
 ```
 python scripts/WGS/CRISPRdetectorWGSanno.py
 --o: output path [default='.']